Imixs-Faces Fileupload

 Imixs-Faces Fileupload is a custom component to provide a fileUpload widget.
 The component consists of the following parts

-The i:imixsFileUpload JSF widget can be included into any JSF form using the tag ‘imixsFileUpload’
+The <i:imixsFileUpload /> component can be included into any JSF form using the tag ‘imixsFileUpload’

 <i:imixsFileUpload id="file_upload_id" />